irvinecubesat/irvine-01-sw/README.md

 make authfile
 ```

+* Note:  You can do all your programming in the irvine-01-sw project without
+building the buildroot project, which builds the image to upload to the cubesat.*

-If this succeeds, go to the next step to setup your buildroot environment.
+If you would like to build the buildroot environment, go to the next step to
+setup the buildroot environment.

 # The irvine-01-cfg Project
 The irvine-01-cfg github project has files that replace or modifies the